There are many creative ways to solve business problems and one quality tool that is commonly used is called the 5 Whys.

 Problem: Complaints about receptionist.

 - Why?
-The receptionist doesn’t know answer to questions or gives out wrong information.
+The receptionist doesn’t know the answer to questions or gives out wrong information.

 - Why?
 The receptionist manual does not have accurate answers to common questions.

 - Why?
 The receptionist manual is not updated as scheduled.